What Is MariaDB?

 It offers all the features of MySQL, with the same interface and compatible libraries, along with additional features, improved performance, fewer bugs, and better licensing.

 History of MySQL and MariaDB

-Unsatisfied with the direction of the software, many of the original development team, including the inventor, created a fork of the Open Source version of MySQL, and began enhancing it and adding new features.
-This version has been named MariaDB.
+Unsatisfied with the direction of the software, many of the original development team, including the inventor, created a fork of the Open Source version of MySQL.

 Similarities between MySQL and MariaDB